 b.
 Please arrange a fixed practice time at home.
 We strongly recommend that vocal and instrumental students practise for a minimum of thirty minutes per day.

 c.
 Please support your child by ensuring they know the dates and times of their music lessons and any examination dates.

 Communication with Students and Parents

-Parents may contact their child’s Music Teacher directly between 8.30am-6.30pm, Heads of Section and VMTs will respond when possible.
+Parents may contact their child’s Music Teacher directly between 8.30am-6.30pm, using the contact details on their invoices and Heads of Section and VMTs will respond when possible.
 Parents/guardians may also contact the Music Administrator (020 8857 1455 / firstname.lastname@example.org) should they wish to discuss any other matter or to make an appointment to see the Director of Music.
 Communication will usually take the form of an email or a telephone call.
 All forms of communication will be recorded.